mysrejourney/mkdocs/docs/terraform/work_terraform.md

 ![terraform_count_number_3_output.png](../assets/terraform_count_number_3_output.png)

-In the above example, even if you have 100 arguments in variable configuration file, this will ALWAYS create 3 files as we hardcoded `count = 3`.
-To create the number of files defined in variable configuration file, we need to update the main configuration file to pick the length of the list variable.
+In the above example, even if you have 100 arguments in a variable configuration file, this will ALWAYS create three files as we hardcoded `count = 3`.
+To create the number of files defined in a variable configuration file, we need to update the main configuration file to pick the length of the list variable.

 ```